 If you achieve this, especially with flexible working hours, you’ll be free to travel nearly as much as you want.

-But if your boss is worried about the amount of hours you'd actually be working, there are really good time tracking solutions out there these days.
+But if your boss is worried about the number of hours you’d actually be working, there are really good time tracking solutions out there these days.
 So that should not be a problem.

 Originally I am a lawyer and I used to work for large investment firms.
 It may seem like a very traditional corporate-type job (and it was!) but I managed to agree on a deal with my boss that allowed me to work remotely from 2013-2018.